Verletzte Menschen Verletzen Menschen Psychologie

 The Role of Attachment Styles in Perpetuating Violence

 Individuals with insecure attachment styles, such as anxious-preoccupied or dismissive-avoidant, are more likely to engage in harmful behaviors in relationships.
-Those with anxious-preoccupied attachment may exhibit clinginess and fear of abandonment, leading to desperate attempts to control their partners, which can manifest as aggression or violence.
+Plus, those with anxious-preoccupied attachment may exhibit clinginess and fear of abandonment, leading to desperate attempts to control their partners, which can manifest as aggression or violence.
 Conversely, individuals with dismissive-avoidant attachment may suppress their emotions and avoid intimacy, resulting in emotional detachment and a lack of empathy, potentially leading to hurtful or abusive behaviors.

 Secure attachment, characterized by a sense of safety and trust, is protective against the cycle of violence.
 Individuals with secure attachment have developed healthy coping mechanisms and are more likely to seek help and support when facing challenges in their relationships.